jaredschiltz/the-theory-and-technique-of-electronic-music-solutions/README.md

-# markov-chains
+# the-theory-and-technique-of-electronic-music-solutions
-A web page describing markov chains, finding the steady-state vector (or equilibrium vector), and chain simulation
+Solutions to the exercises in Miller Puckette's book "The Theory and Technique of Electronic Music."